 (2) Those creditors are not entitled to demand security who are entitled to preferred satisfaction of their claims, in the event of insolvency, out of covering funds that were created for their protection pursuant to the stipulations of the law and that are monitored by the state.
 (3) Instead of providing security, the other contracting party may guarantee the claim.
-Section 349 of the Commercial Code regarding the exclusion of the defence of failure to pursue remedies does not apply.
+Section 349 of the Commercial Code regarding the exclusion of the defence of failure to pursue remedies is not to be applied.